 Plans & Pricing

-Dollar Flight Club has two levels of service:
+Dollar Flight Club has three levels of service:

 The Free plan is an ad-supported product that Dollar Flight Club swears will always be free.
 It’s built around once-daily email alerts identifying an unusually attractive airfare deal that may be relevant to you, such as fares for travel between two airports, one of which should be fairly close to your hometown.